la2050/archive/_projects/2015/a-shady-oasis-for-everyone-in-grand-park.md

     Based on usage and community feedback, Grand Park will assess the degree of positive impact that shading pilot has had.
 The project can be scaled up by creating other artistic shade installations in other parts of the park.
+  Where will you be working?:
+    - Central LA
+  How do you plan to use these resources to make change?:
+    - Engage residents and stakeholders
+    - Implement a pilot or new project
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Publicity/awareness (social capital)
+    - Community outreach
+    - Network/relationship support
+    - Quality improvement research
+  How will your proposal improve the following “Play” metrics?:
+    - Access to open space and park facilities
+    - Per capita crime rates
+    - Residents within 1⁄4 mile of a park (Dream Metric)
+    - Number of residents with easy access to a “vibrant” park (Dream Metric)
+    - Number of parks with intergenerational play opportunities (Dream Metric)
+    - Number (and quality) of informal spaces for play (Dream Metric)
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?